briantotheyanyan/Web-Explorer/README.md

 NSYZ
 ====

 NYSZ is a javascript file that turns HTML files into platforms.
 All you have to do is import create.js into any html file and you it works.
-We also have an example using the Wikipedia Home Page.
+We also have an example using the Wikipedia Home Page, just open the HTML file in your browser (most tested in Chrome).

 Press W to Jump, A to move left, D to move right and S to fall through platforms.

 The Team and their current assingment: